Social Security Disability Lawyers Discuss Benefits For Mental Health Conditions

 • Alzheimer’s disease

-Each condition has its own set of standards that must be met before a patient can qualify as disabled and therefore eligible to receive benefits.
-Some of the requirements involve doctors diagnosing the condition, providing medical evidence of the condition, and properly implementing certain treatment requirements.
+Each condition has standards that must be met before a patient can qualify as disabled and, therefore, eligible to receive benefits.
+Some requirements involve doctors diagnosing the condition, providing medical evidence, and properly implementing specific treatment requirements.

 If an individual does not have the proper documentation or all requirements are not met, an individual’s claim may be denied.
 The claimant then has the opportunity to appeal the decision.